certtools/intelmq/docs/README.md

     persistence functionality (even system crash)
 -   Use and improve the existing Data Harmonization Ontology
 -   Use JSON format for all messages
--   Integration of the existing tools (AbuseHelper, CIF)
 -   Provide easy way to store data into Log Collectors like ElasticSearch, Splunk, databases (such as PostgreSQL)
 -   Provide easy way to create your own black-lists
--   Provide easy communication with other systems via HTTP RESTFUL API

 It follows the following basic meta-guidelines: